stonepros/stone/doc/man/8/stone-bluestore-tool.rst

 You can generate the content for an OSD data directory that can start up a BlueStore OSD with the *prime-osd-dir* command::

-  ceph-bluestore-tool prime-osd-dir --dev *main device* --path /var/lib/ceph/osd/ceph-*id*
+  stone-bluestore-tool prime-osd-dir --dev *main device* --path /var/lib/stone/osd/stone-*id*

 BlueFS log rescue
 =====================